maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/important-dates-deadlines/when-is-voter-registration-deadline.md

 section: "important-dates-deadlines"
 priority: Minor
 ---

-**Day, Month Date, Year** is the voter registration application deadline for this election.
+[INSERT **Day, Month Date, Year**] is the voter registration application deadline for this election.

 It is important that your voter registration application be filled out completely and:
 - Submitted online no later than midnight 15 days before the election